AndreaDiotallevi/learning-journal/daily-notes.md

   - Not getting mad at each at the end, regardless the consistent error messages on the screen.
   - Probably we should have taken more breaks, but we both enjoyed the experience and were happy to continue coding.

 ### Day 4 - Thursday 14th November 2019

-- The TDD workshop was great, with interaction between students and coach Alice and practical examples.
+- The **TDD workshop** was great, with interaction between students & coach Alice and practical examples.
 - What is TTD?
 A process of writing tests to guide the writing of code to meet the user needs.
 - Why to use it?
 To help breaking down the problem, to serve as documentation, to act as a safety net (true for tests in general).
 - A TDD process includes the following steps:
   - **Define user needs**: store money, discourage people from taking it out, destroy and take all the money out, shake it to find out if there is money (piggy bank project).
   - **Write user stories**: